Skip to main content

 Quick answer

-A first edition of Dead Man's Folly by Agatha Christie (William Collins, Sons, 1956) is identified by: UK: Collins Crime Club, 5 November 1956, priced the printed price on the jacket.
+A first edition of Dead Man's Folly by Agatha Christie (William Collins, Sons, 1956) is identified by: UK: Collins Crime Club, 5 November 1956, in publisher's red boards with black lettering to the spine; the copyright page states "Printed in Great Britain" with the 1956 date and no reference to a later printing, and the list of Christie titles facing the title page runs to "Hickory Dickory Dock."
+The two-toned green dust jacket is lettered in black and white and should retain its printed price to the front flap.
 The US Dodd, Mead edition (October 1956) actually preceded the UK Collins Crime Club edition (5 November 1956) by about a month, so the US printing is chronologically the earliest appearance.

 Checklist — a true first has these: